laurenperez/SEIR-Flex-8.30.22-Yeti/src/page-content/index.md

 Here you'll find

-  - Video on your day to day tools (Git, VSCode, Bash)
+  - Videos on your day to day tools (Git, VSCode, Bash)
   - Bonus Lessons on Different Languages, Frameworks and more
-  - Cheatsheets for quick reference on course content
+  - Cheatsheets for quick references on course content
   - Student Handbook
   - Much more!